julietrb1/offair-cli/README.md

 <img src="img/offair_example.png" width="700"/>

 ## Overview
-OffAir is a command-line interface (CLI) tool designed to complement [OnAir](https://www.onair.company), a proprietary commercial flight simulation and management platform.
-This tool allows users to interact with OnAir data, particularly focusing on airport and Fixed Base of Operations (FBO) management and optimisation.
+OffAir is an unofficial CLI designed to complement [OnAir](https://www.onair.company), a proprietary commercial flight simulation and management platform.
+This CLI interacts with OnAir data, focusing on airport and FBO management and optimisation.

 ## Purpose
 The primary purpose of OffAir is to provide additional functionality for OnAir users, enabling you to: